nickisnoble/shed/README.md

 # shed

-A command line utility for quickly starting and delivering projects
+A command line utility for quickly starting and delivering projects.
+A shed to keep your boilerplates.

 ## Getting Started
 ~~Install the module with: `npm install -g shed`~~